How spasticity can affect you

 John: That's a pleasure.

-Announcer: Did you know you can customize the EnableMe website to suit all your viewing needs?
+Announcer: Did you know you can customise the EnableMe website to suit all your viewing needs?
 You can choose large size fonts or different alignment of text on your screen.
 A high contrast screen so that different parts stand out.
 Automatically underline the start and end of each sentence.
 Read in easy English, and many more options.

 Set up once, and your personal settings are saved for all your future visits.
 Just click on the accessibility icon at the top of the screen at enableme.org.au.